Vera Holme: Post War

 In 1918, Haverfield returned to Serbia to set up an orphanage in Bajina Basta, established through the Haverfield Fund for Serbian Children.
 At the time, Holme was living in Kirkcudbright, and having an affair with the artist Dorothy Johnstone.
 They lived in an artists' colony founded in 1915 by Jessie M. King and her husband E. A. Taylor, along with other artists, like Anne Finlay, Anna Hotchkis, Cecile Walton, and other women artists from Edinburgh and Glasgow.

 Holme joined Haverfield in Serbia in 1919, and before creating the new orphanage, they reorganised an existing orphan's facility in Užice.
 Once that was completed, they founded the orphanage at Bajina Basta.
 There they were joined by other veterans of the SWH, Onslow, Margaret Greenlees, and Margaret Ker.
-Haverfield died of pneumonia in 1920, and left Holme an inheritance of £50 year for life.
+Haverfield died of pneumonia in 1920, and left Holme an inheritance of £50-year for life.
 Holme, Onslow, Greenlees, and Ker took in and raised sixty orphans.
 Despite deplorable conditions and a lack of food, they remained in Bajina Basta until 1922.
 Holme maintained links with Serbia after Haverfield's death in 1920, exchanging letters for decades with Onslow and Rojc.
 It is likely she visited the couple in Zagreb when she returned to Serbia in the 1930s.

 Return to Scotland

 In 1923, Holme moved back to Scotland with Greenlees and Ker, and Onslow moved to Zagreb with her partner, the Croatian painter Nasta Rojc.
 The ménage à trois partners lived together in Tigh-na-Crich, Lochearnhead, until Ker moved out in 1939.
 They lived in a house they named Allt Grianach (Sunny Burn), located on Glen Ogle.
 Holme was a frequent speaker and lecturer for the Women's Rural Institutes, which she, Greenlees and Ker all supported from its creation around 1923.

 In the 1930s, Holme performed in Cecily Hamilton and Chris St John's play How the Vote Was Won, as the feminist character Georgina.
 She performed at the Barn Theatre in Small Hythe, where memorial productions were given annually for Ellen Terry by Craig.
 The Barn Theatre also feted Holme on her birthday in 1935 and 1936.
 She and Craig maintained a lifelong friendship, and her threesome spent time with Craig and her ménage à trois partners Christabel Marshall and Clare Atwood.
-In 1941, Holme broadcast a memorial talk in honor of Elsie Inglis on the BBC Home Service.
+In 1941, Holme broadcast a memorial talk in honour of Elsie Inglis on the BBC Home Service.
 After Ker's departure, Holme and Greenlees were a couple until Greenlees died in 1952.